Skip to main content

 The most direct method for confirming this integration is to examine the primary legal document that outlines your health benefits.
 This document is known as the Summary Plan Description, or SPD.
 Your employer is required by law to provide you with this document.

-If the is described within the SPD, it is unequivocally part of the group health plan.
+If the wellness program is described within the SPD, it is unequivocally part of the group health plan.
 Its rules, benefits, and any associated data collection are bound by the same framework as your doctor visits and prescriptions.
 This document is your map to the system, revealing the official connections between the different health-related offerings your employer provides.

 What Is the Role of Your Health Data?